cronkitedata/dj/docs/_pages/syllabus.md

 <p  style="page-break-after: always;"></p>
 ## Grading

 This course will use a point system adding up to 1000 points for the semester.
+Following Cronkite guidelines, the final grade will not be rounded up.

 * Daily work: 500 points.
 * Exams (Excel & R) : 200 points